6 Questions You Have About Mommy Makeovers, Answered by a Mom & Plastic Surgeon

 Mommy makeovers are totally individualized to a patient’s needs, so prices vary significantly.
 For example, if you are having only a breast lift, your total costs will be much lower than a patient who’s having a tummy tuck and labiaplasty, as well as breast lift.

-One advantage of having a mommy makeover with multiple procedures is that you pay operating room and anesthesiologist’s fees only once, potentially saving you $1,000s over having two or more separate surgeries (you’ll also save time by having only one recovery).
+One advantage of having a mommy makeover with multiple procedures is that you pay operating room and anesthesiologist’s fees only once, potentially saving you thousands of dollars over having two or more separate surgeries (you’ll also save time by having only one recovery).
 To give you a ballpark idea, let’s look at a popular mommy makeover procedure combo: breast lift with augmentation and tummy tuck.
-Here at the Swan Center, a breast lift with augmentation starts at about $10,800 and a tummy tuck starts at about $7,000.
+Here at The Swan Center, a breast lift with augmentation starts at about $10,800 and a tummy tuck starts at about $7,000.
 The price of this combined mommy makeover surgery would likely land somewhere between $14,000 and $17,000.

 The downtime you’ll need depends on the procedures you have.
 If the surgical aspect of your mommy makeover is limited to breast surgery, you may need only 5 to 10 days off work.
 A tummy tuck will require 2 to 3 weeks off.
 During this initial recovery period, you will need full-time assistance with child care, as you will not be allowed to lift anything over about 5 to 10 lbs. or do any strenuous play or household tasks.
 Driving is not allowed until you are off prescription pain medications and you can wear a seat belt comfortably.